 - Pawn - 2

-After the value of the pieces are added up, Black receives an extra 2.5 points.
+After the piece values for each side are counted up, Black receives an extra 2.5 points.
 The side that has more points wins.